Tomáš Jurčo

-Tomáš Jurčo (born 28 December 1992) is a Slovak professional ice hockey right winger who is currently playing for Kunlun Red Star of the Kontinental Hockey League (KHL).
+Tomáš Jurčo (born 28 December 1992) is a Slovak professional ice hockey right winger who is currently an unrestricted free agent.
+He most recently played for Kunlun Red Star of the Kontinental Hockey League (KHL).
 He began playing hockey in the HC Košice before moving to North America in 2009 to play for the Saint John Sea Dogs of the Quebec Major Junior Hockey League (QMJHL).
 He spent three seasons with Saint John, helping them win the Memorial Cup as major junior champions of Canada in 2011.
 Jurčo was drafted in the second round, 35th overall, by the Detroit Red Wings in the 2011 NHL Entry Draft.

 Playing career

 Junior

 At the 2009 CHL Import Draft, Jurčo was selected fourth overall by the Saint John Sea Dogs of the Quebec Major Junior Hockey League (QMJHL).
 He joined the team that year and was nominated for the 2009–10 QMJHL Rookie of the Year award.
 His skill set involves a unique set of hands and a good sense of vision on the ice, and he was compared to his favourite player and fellow countryman, Marián Hossa.
 Jurčo's videos demonstrating his skills are popular among hockey fans on YouTube.
 Jurčo was a key contributor in the Sea Dogs' Memorial Cup championship title in 2011, where Saint John defeated the Mississauga St. Michael's Majors 3–1 in the Final.

 On 25 June 2011, the Detroit Red Wings drafted Jurčo in the second round, 35th overall, as the team's first pick in the 2011 NHL Entry Draft.